Virginia lieutenant governor race questionnaire: John Reid

 In the last four years, we have seen the challenges and benefits of working with a legislative assembly of a political opposite party.
 How would you contribute to a more productive relationship with legislators even if they are controlled by the opposite party?

-How do you plan to deal with educational disparities and what is your position on ?
+How do you plan to deal with educational disparities and what is your position on school choice?

 Would you be a good lieutenant-governor if you were to revise school curricula?